juanpablopizarro/golang-bootcamp/fundamentals.md

 	fmt.Printf("Bye %v\n", name)
 }
 ```
+You are going to implement a solution to two different exercises that will show you interfaces from the standard library that are commonly used.
+**Exercise:** go to [Go tour stringers exercise](https://tour.golang.org/methods/18) and implement what it's requested.
+**Exercise:** go to [Go tour readers exercise](https://tour.golang.org/methods/22) and implement what it's requested.

 #### Type assertions
 There is this thing that you can do with interfaces called type assertion.
 This provides access to an interface value's underlying concrete value.
 This basically means that given an interface you can extract the value of a specific type.
 For example([GoPlay](https://goplay.space/#jOqaZ9T9TlU)):